ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

     sim.configuration.update({'population': {'population_size': 1_000}})

 After configuring population size, we setup the simulation and run it as desired.
 Here, we take a single step, useful for inspecting the simulation closely.
-The ``InteractiveContext`` provides several ways to advance a simulation, detailed below :ref:`progressing`.
+The :func:`InteractiveContext <vivarium.interface.interactive.InteractiveContext>` provides several ways to advance a simulation, detailed below in :ref:`progressing`.

 .. code-block:: python